 - Understanding disease burden, outcomes and/or resource utilization of ventilated or non-ventilated HABP or VABP

-- Clinical evaluation of ceftolozane/tazobactam for the treatment of proven or suspected infections in high-risk patient populations, including those with co-morbidities, different pneumonia conditions.
-For example:
+- Clinical evaluation of ceftolozane/tazobactam for the treatment of proven or suspected pulmonary infections in high-risk patient populations, including those with co-morbidities.

-- pneumonias in patients who fail or do not respond to initial treatment with prior antibiotics
+- pneumonias in patients in whom the prescribed antibiotics are failing despite initial susceptibilities or who do not respond to initial treatment with prior antibiotics

 - Real world data demonstrating lower development of resistance with ceftolozane/tazobactam vs other agents

 - Studies from outside the US demonstrating the role or use of ceftolozane/tazobactam in outpatient antibiotic treatment (OPAT) programs.

 - Clinical evaluation of imipenem/relebactam for the treatment of proven or suspected infections in high-risk patient populations under-represented in Phase 3 RESTORE IMI 1 and 2.